biorack/metatlas/docs/source/admin.rst

 Synchronizing the Repo Between Githib and NERSC
 ===============================================

+Work in progress......

 Initial Setup
 -------------
-1) Make sure the repo is up-to-date on github
+1) Update the repo on github
-2) remove metatals install from the anaconda site packages
+2) Remove metatals from the anaconda site packages
-3) cd to /project/projectdirs/metatlas/projects
+#) log in as pasture
-4) clone the metatlas git repo into this folder
+#) clone the metatlas git repo into /project/projectdirs/metatlas/projects
-5) clone the qgrid repo into this folder
-6) log in as pasture
-7) navigate to the metatlas folder
+#) navigate to the metatlas folder
-8) execute pip install -e .
+#) execute pip install -e .

-  - this command will install metatals in the anaconda site packages path as sym links to the files   in the metaltas directory any update to the files in metatlas directory will take immediate effect on the anaconda metatlas install.
+  - this command will install metatals in the anaconda site packages path as sym links to the files  in this directory.
+Any update to the files in metatlas directory will take immediate effect on the anaconda metatlas install.

-8) repeat the 7-9 above
+#) clone qgrid from github into /project/projectdirs/metatlas/projects
+#) cd into qgrid and execute pip install -e .
-9) in the local clone metatals (the one in /project/projectdirs/metatlas/projects) create your own branch and check it out
+#) in the local clone metatals (the one in /project/projectdirs/metatlas/projects) create your own
+   branch and check it out

   - Do all work in that branch.

-10) When done, check out the master branch
+#) When done, check out the master branch
-11) pull from github
+#) pull from github
-12) resolve any merge conflicts
+#) resolve any merge conflicts
-13) merge your branch with master
+#) merge your branch with master
-14) resolve any conflicts
+#) resolve any conflicts
-15) push to gitbub
+#) push to gitbub
     every once in a while go to the qgrid directory and do a pull to update the files